Kros-sk/Kros.KORM.Extensions.Asp/README.md

 }
 ```

-Migrations are disabled by default, so you have to enable them setting `AutoMigrate: true`.
+Migrations are disabled by default, so you have to enable them by setting `AutoMigrate: true`.

 Korm performs migrations that default searches in the main assembly in the `SqlScripts` directory.
 The script file name must match pattern `{migrationId}_{MigrationName}.sql`.
 `MigrationId` is increasing number over time.